-The District maintains a high current ratio.
 The current ratio compares current assets to current liabilities and is an indication of the ability to pay current obligations.
 However, to make this ratio meaningful, we have eliminated the property taxes receivable and the related deferred revenue.
-After this elimination, governmental current assets are \$3,583,730 and current liabilities are \$59,574.
-As a result, the current ratio for the District overall is 60 to 1 (48 to 1 for 2022).
+After this elimination, governmental current assets are \$3,780,757 and current liabilities are \$265,451.
+As a result, the current ratio for the District overall is 14 to 1 (60 to 1 for 2023).
+This large change in current ratio is primarily due to the invoices for construction in progress being recorded in 2024 but not paid until January 2025.